parvis

 In summary

 From Middle English parvis, parvise, parvys, borrowed from Old French parvis, parevis, from Latin paradīsus, from Ancient Greek παράδεισος (parádeisos), ultimately from Proto-Iranian *paridayjah.
-Used in the Middle Ages to describe the court in front of St Peter's in Rome, and later similar courts in front of other churches.
+Used since the Middle Ages to describe the court in front of St Peter's in Rome, and later, similar courts in front of other churches.
 Doublet of paradise.

 Start learning English with learnfeliz.